Want to learn new ways to make extra money?

 This totally beats those at-work pools where people don’t pay up, or worse, the competition never gets started all together.
 People are always looking to gym buddies to hold them accountable.
 But know what does an even better job?
 Your wallet.
 Head to HealthyWage and signup to start earning cash for your weight loss today.

+Airbnb is one of the best money making apps available.
 If you own a home, consider listing a room on Airbnb to make money from your space.
-Hosting can help you pay off debt, save money for an awesome vacation, or even provide a full-time income.
+Hosting can help you pay off debt fast, save money for an awesome vacation, or even provide a full-time income.

 Here’s how the Airbnb app works: